JonnyE80/GameManager/README.md

 Updates is handled from this github with updated Version.txt and gamemanager.exe.

 It's only available in Swedish for the time being.
 English language will be available soon.

+Categories is bugged at the moment.
+Fix will come soon.